strycore/fakegir/README.md

 Gedit support
 -------------

-You can use Gedit Fakegir Loader by @arphenius : https://github.com/arphenius/gedit-fakegir-loader
+You can use Gedit Fakegir Loader by @gabrieltigre : https://github.com/gabrieltigre/gedit-fakegir-loader

 VS Code Support
 ---------------